1Congenital Diaphragmatic Hernia: Information

 Prevalence of Congenital Diaphragmatic Hernia

 CDH occurs in approximately 1 in 2,000 to 3,000 births.
 In a large epidemiological study, the overall prevalence of CDH was 2.49 per 10,000, and 1.45 per 10,000 for isolated cases (CDH alone).3 In non-isolated CDH (CDH plus malformations), lower risks are noted among blacks, multiparous women, and women not of advanced maternal age.
-CDH is commoner than reported in neonatal surgical practices 4, and overall mortality is underreported due to fetal loss, under-recognition, and death prior to admission to reporting centers.5 Overall mortality in CDH registry of patients who live long enough to be admitted to a participating NICU is 30% for isolated CDH and 33% overall.
+CDH is more common than reported in neonatal surgical practices.4 Overall mortality is underreported due to fetal loss, under-recognition, and death prior to admission to reporting centers.5 Overall mortality in CDH registry of patients who live long enough to be admitted to a participating NICU is 30% for isolated CDH and 33% overall.

 Site of Occurrence